Multiday race: The recent past

 There was little reward for these races in the long run, and it was not until the 1980s that interest re-awoke in true multi-day races.
 In 1980, San Francisco postal delivery worker Don Choi organized the first modern era six-day race, on a track in Woodside, California.

 In recent years, several multiday races have stood out, among them the Australian Westfield Sydney to Melbourne races, which were run from 1983–1991, and the Colac (1983–2005) race which is no longer being held.
 August 2012 will see possibly the final 64 stage Trans-Europe race organised by Ingo Schulze.

 Sri Chinmoy Races hosts several multi-day events annually in the US: six- and ten-day races, a 3,100-mile (5,000 km) race, and several 24- and 48-hour events in Europe, Asia, Australia and New Zealand.

 The present

 Sri Chinmoy Races continues to host several multi-day events annually in the US: six- and ten-day races, a 3,100-mile (5,000 km) race, and several 24- and 48-hour events in Europe, Asia, Australia and New Zealand.
-Other regular 48 hour to 10 day events are held in the US at Across the Years and 6 Days in the Dome.
+Other regular 48 hour to 10 day events are held in the US at Across the Years in Arizona and 6 Days in the Dome, which includes a ten day option at the Pettit National Ice Center in Milwaukee WI.
 Other international multi-day races include Trans-Gaule, Trans-Germany - the Deutschlandlauf, Trans-Korea as well as occasional Trans-Am and Trans-Australia races plus several 6 day events in Europe and South Africa.
 The RacingThePlanet's 4 Deserts Race Series and the Marathon des Sables are among the most popular multiday races taking place today.